DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * blobName `string`: The blob name of the upload URI.

 ### GenerateUploadUriResponse
-* GenerateUploadUriResponse `object`: Reponse body for generating an upload URI.
+* GenerateUploadUriResponse `object`: Response body for generating an upload URI.
   * uploadUri `string`: The upload URI for the VHD.

 ### HourDetails